 A visit to a cheese market is a great idea for day outing from Amsterdam.
-There are many cheese markets in places near Amsterdam.
-The market of Woerden is the only ‘real’ market.
+There are 4 cheese markets in towns and cities places near Amsterdam.
+The market of Woerden is the only ‘real’ cheese market.
 The cheese markets of Alkmaar, Gouda and Edam are more tourist re-enactments.
 A visit to a cheese market in Holland is only possible in the summer.
 All cheese markets are free to visit and are held in lovely old towns, all worth visiting.
 A visit to Holland cheese market is also a nice thing to do with kids.

 Traditionally, Dutch cheese farmers brought their cheeses to the market square in town to sell.
 Special teams (vemen) carry the cheese on barrows because they more than 160 kilo.
 Each team wears a different coloured straw hats, depending on the official guild of cheese-carriers.
 The buyers then tasted the cheeses.